handrykanda/ecommerce/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## **Making requests to the backend API**

-The source code for the backend server is [here](react-online-shop-backend).
+The source code for the backend server is [here](https://github.com/handrykanda/react-online-shop-backend).

 ## **Functionality overview**